Kakamotobi/Learned/Computer Network/Packet-Switched Networks.md

 - <i>d<sub>propagation</sub> = distance / propagation speed</i>
   - The propagation speed is between 2 * 10<sup>8</sup>m/s and 3 * 10<sup>8</sup>m/s (approx. speed of light).
   - Ex: 5,000km / 300,000km/s

+## End-to-End Delay
+- Total delay from source to destination.
+- <i>d<sub>end-end</sub> = N(d<sub>processing</sub> + d<sub>transmission</sub> + d<sub>propagation</sub></i>
+  - Assuming that:
+    - the network is uncongested (queueing delays are negligible).
+    - <i>d<sub>processing</sub></i> is the same at each router.
+    - transmission rate out of the source host and routers are the same (R bits/sec).
+    - <i>d<sub>propagation</sub></i> is the same for each link.
+- Try `traceroute <hostname or ip address>`.
+  - Sends multiple special packets towards the destination (does this process 3 times).
+  - When a router receives a special packet, it sends back a short message about itself to the source.
+  - The round-trip delays (in ms) include the nodal delay.
+    - Due to the queueing delay varying, the nth router's delay can be longer than that of the n+1 router.
+    - A big increase in delay between routers indicates a long link (Ex: transatlantic link).
+  - `*` indicates that the source received fewer than three messages from the router due to packet loss in the network.
+  - RFC 1393.

+## End System Delay
+- An end system transmitting a packet into a shared medium (Ex: WiFi, cable modem) may experience purposeful delay.
+- Media packetization delay (Ex: VoIP).